 I’m not going to lie – I hate St. Thomas.
 It’s beautiful, sure, but it’s too expensive.

 I say this as someone who has been to almost every Caribbean island, including St. Thomas more than once.
-Even expensive islands like Aruba and Grand Cayman don’t hold a candle to St. Thomas in terms of outrageous costs.
+Even the more expensive islands like Aruba and Grand Cayman don’t hold a candle to St. Thomas in terms of outrageous costs.

 When I woke up in St. Thomas on my birthday, I had a beautiful surprise waiting outside on my cabin balcony – a rainbow!
 That’s about where the fun ended until we got back on the ship.